opentensor/bittensor-subnet-template/contrib/CONTRIBUTING.md

 #### Refactoring

 Refactoring is a necessary part of any software project's evolution.
-The following guidelines cover refactoring pull requests for the Bittensor project.
+The following guidelines cover refactoring pull requests for the project.

 There are three categories of refactoring: code-only moves, code style fixes, and code refactoring.
 In general, refactoring pull requests should not mix these three kinds of activities in order to make refactoring pull requests easy to review and uncontroversial.
 In all cases, refactoring PRs must not change the behaviour of code within the pull request (bugs must be preserved as is).